Table of Contents

 •Work with your doctor of chiropractic to ensure that your

 Dr. Vidan is a private practice Chiropractor in St. Louis.
 He is very passionate about helping athletes from peewee’s to pro’s get back on the field after an injury and stay on the field.
 This allows athletes to enjoy the most out of their sporting experience.
 Dr. Vidan provided chiropractic care for the St. Louis Cardinals players and staff during the 2011 World Championship season, and continues to enjoy the opportunity to help athletes and organizations at the highest levels.

 Source: By Alex Vidan

-The information herein on "5 Back Pain Myths Uncovered" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "5 Back Pain Myths Uncovered" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.